 10 Amazing Baked Fish Lemon Garlic Fillets That Take 20 Minutes or Less

-These lemon garlic fillets show that Baked Fish can be fast, healthy, and restaurant-grade at home.
-The approach combines bright citrus, roasted garlic flavor, and a quick oven technique so you get flaky fillets in under 20 minutes.
-The method uses high heat, simple seasoning, and an easy pan sauce for shine and flavor.
+These lemon-garlic fillets show how baked fish can be fast, healthy, and restaurant-quality at home.
+The technique pairs bright citrus with roasted garlic and a hot oven so fillets flake in under 20 minutes.

-- Five fillets: Each recipe portioned for five servings with accurate metric and imperial measures.
+- Servings: Scaled recipe for five fillets with metric and imperial measures.

-- Nutrition-conscious: 200–300 kcal per serving depending on fish choice; high protein, low carbs.
+- Nutrition: About 200–300 kcal per serving depending on fish choice.

 Baked Fish: Quick Cultural and Personal History